-I’ve been talking about branded content for years now, both on my blog and in person with clients.
-However, I don’t often get a chance to go into detail about what that actually looks like.
+I’ve been talking about branded content for years now, both on my blog and in-person with clients.
+However, I don’t often get a chance to go into detail about what that looks like.

-A lot of people have trouble understanding the difference between these two things because they’re used to consuming media in one form only — as ads.
-And that makes sense when you consider how much advertising we’re exposed to on a daily basis.
+A lot of people have trouble understanding the difference between these two things because they’re used to consuming media in one form only —ads.
+And that makes sense when you consider how much advertising we’re exposed to daily.

 But branded content exists in many forms and can be found all over the Internet.

 - Blog posts are written by a company’s employees.

 - Videos produced by the company itself (or its PR department).

 - Photos published on a company’s social media accounts.